t4rra/CCStopper/README.md

 </details>

 ## Future Features
-> Please visit the [project board](https://github.com/users/eaaasun/projects/2) to see what features are planned.
-If you have a suggestion, please open a discussion [here](https://github.com/eaaasun/CCStopper/discussions/new?category=feature-request).
+> I work on new features in the dev branch.
+Most of the time, I'll include a section in the README with proposed changes. (there used to be a project board but i was too lazy to update it)

+## Alternate Distributions/Modifications
+I have no problems with this and enjoy seeing what people do with my code!
+Please make that your fork complies with this repository's license, and that the user knows it's not an official release.
+Also, if you make any improvements, please consider making a pull request!

 ## Known Issues
 > Check the [issues](https://github.com/eaaasun/CCStopper/issues) page for the latest issues.
-The [project board](https://github.com/users/eaaasun/projects/2) has a verified list of bugs, so it may not be up to date.
+I try to respond to all of them ASAP, but this is a side project and I like to touch grass too.

 ## Disclaimer/Notice